guangyangai/browser_family_extraction/writeup_template.md

 ### Reflection

 ### 1. Summary
-First of all, predicting agent family is a classification problem while predicting version number is a regression problem.
+First of all, there are 2 tasks for this project:
+1. predicting agent family, which is a classification problem
+2. predicting version number which is a regression problem.
 Given the size(421215 rows) and nature of the data, I decided to use batch, model-based learning.

+The pipeline of the project is:
+1. Split the training data into test set and training set using stratified sampling, due to the fact that the agent family in the training data are not uniformly distributed.
+(Add figure here)
+2. Gain insights on the data
+3. Extract features from the agent description
+4. Train a classifier on the training set for agent family and train a regression model for version number
+5. Validate the performance on the test set
+6. Use the trained classifier to predict on the test data

 Needs to check the sparsity of the words, as there might be few common words